Frequent urinarion at work and disability discrimination in Texas

 Frequent urination can be caused by a number of medical conditions.
 Frequent restroom breaks can cause problems with the employer who wants the employee to be at his or her work station during the work day.
 In addition to the physical discomfort, it can be emotionally uncomfortable as co-workers or managers make comments about the situation.
 One of job where this is often an issue is call center employees.
 The employer ties them to their phones each minute of their schedule.
 There have been many lawsuits by call center employees under the Americans with Disabilities Act, the Family Medical Leave Act and other employment laws on this issue.

-Today’s post will deal with some of the legal protections available to Dallas and Fort Worth employees in these situations.
+Today’s post will deal with some of the legal protections available to employees in these situations.
 This post will address the issue from the standpoint of call center employees; but the same information is generally applicable to other positions where their work time is tightly controlled.
 It also applies to other frequent restroom use conditions related to other parts of the digestive system.
 Medical conditions, such as IBS, can results in frequent need for restroom breaks for bowel-related issues.

 Frequent urination in call centers